monro93/simkl-enhancer/README.md

 ## Funcionalities

-* Add an https://animeflv.net direct link in all the episodes o animes.
-There are some that doesn't have link and is posible that some don't work.
+* Add an https://animeflv.net and http://jkanime.net/ direct link in all the episodes o animes.

 ![Example](https://i.imgur.com/QoR78uc.png "Example of the feature")